 Local Member Council Structure

 Local Member Councils are designed to engage members based on their expertise and passion within the land use industry.
-Local Member Councils are topically focused, multidisciplinary groups that meet regularly to exchange ideas, examine industry trends, and share information and best practices in a collaborative and collegiate manner.
+Local Member Councils are topically focused, multidisciplinary groups that meet regularly to exchange ideas, examine industry trends, and share information and best practices in a collaborative manner.

 Local Member Councils are member-driven and led by co-chairs.
 Each council determines its program content, guest speakers, and meeting schedule.
 Meetings should be discussion focused even when seeded by a guest speaker.
 Limited takeaways are shared with the greater ULI Austin membership.